TikaFlow/bash-sql/README.md

 > prototype: ifnull(`expr1`, `expr2`)

 Returns `expr2` if `expr1` is NULL, otherwise returns `expr1`.
-This is the same as the `COALESCE()` function with two arguments.
+This is the same as the [COALESCE()](#coalesce) function with two arguments.

 ### import

 > prototype: import(`table_name`, `file_path`, `[with_title]`, `[columns]`, `[delimiter]`)

 Imports data from a file into a table.
 The file is expected to be in CSV format.

-The `table_name` is the name of the table to import the data into.
+The `table_name` specifies the name of the table to import the data into.
-The `file_path` is the path to the file to import.
+The `file_path` specifies the path to the file to import.
 The `with_title` parameter determines whether the first row of the file contains column names, defaults to false.
 The `columns` parameter determines the column count of the file,